voschezang/coding-handbook/intelligence/learning.md

 - Consultant: Here, let me fix that problem for you
 - Mentor: This is what I did when I had that problem
 - Advisor: Here are a few things people do to solve that problem
-- Coach: How do you think you might solve that problem?
+- Coach: What can you do to solve that problem?

 **Zones**